Tips and tricks

 by default).

-Another one highlights the in-scale keys of the key signatures that are added at the timeline.
-If you prefer C Major coloring in the piano roll, just turn it off:
+Another flag highlights the in-scale keys of the key signatures that have been added to the timeline.
+If you prefer C Major coloring in the piano roll, turn it off:

 Chord tool

-It pick the current key signature from the timeline to know what scale and root key to use to generate chords.
+It picks the current key signature from the timeline to determine which scale and root key to use to generate chords.
 Hence the main limitation of this tool: it can only generate chords that are easy to define with in-scale keys.

-It can be dragged around by the center node — kinda helpful if you clicked the wrong row or position.
+It can be dragged around by the center node, which is helpful if you clicked the wrong row or position.

-Since it depends on the harmonic context, it will do nothing when placed on the out-of-scale note (the grey row).
-It might be a good idea to make sure the scales highlighting is enabled to avoid confusion.
+Since it depends on the harmonic context, it will do nothing when placed on an out-of-scale note (darker rows).
+To avoid confusion, make sure the scales highlighting option is enabled.

 Knife tool

-In my workflow, I’m often adding new tracks with a knife tool: even though there’s a normal way to add an empty track via project menu, or duplicate a track, I often end up having added some sketches in different places of a single sequence, and then, after switching to the pattern mode I see that they represent different parts, and can be cut into different tracks:
+In my workflow, I’m often adding new tracks with a knife tool: even though there’s a normal way to add an empty track via project menu, or duplicate a track, I often end up having added some sketches in different places of a single sequence, and then seeing that they represent different parts, and can be cut into different tracks after switching to the pattern mode:

 Clips and track grouping

-Note that in the example above, two split tracks remain on the same row, just because they are grouped by name, and the knife tool keeps the track name the same.
-Pattern roll can group tracks by color, or by instrument, or by track id — yet grouping by name works better for me.
+In the example above, two split tracks remain on the same row because the tracks are grouped by name, and the knife tool keeps the track name the same.
+Pattern roll can also group tracks by color, instrument, or track id — yet grouping by name works better for me.

-So, what you see in one row might be either different tracks, or there might be also several instances of the same track.
-Instances (or clips, as I call them in a code) always share the same name and same notes, but they can be slightly modified: have different position, key shift or volume multiplier, which is mainly meant for prototyping:
+So, the segments on one row could be either different tracks or multiple instances (or “clips”) of the same track.
+Instances always share the same notes, and have the same name and color, but they can be slightly modified: have different position, key shift or volume multiplier, which is mainly meant for prototyping: